laszewski/hugo/content/post/class.md

 20 hour per week commitment is required.
 Please inqure with Gregor to see if you are qualified.

-## ENGR-E516 and CSCI-B 649
+## ENGR-E516 and CSCI-B649

 **Keywords:** AI cloud services, cloud workflows, multi-clouds, map/reduce, build your own cloud cluster at our Lab, AWS, Azure, Google, academic clouds, Kubernetes, Docker

 **Information:** There is little prerequisite for this class other than knowing a programming language.
-However, we had students with no programming background that got an A+ in class.
+However, we had dedicated students with no programming background that got an A+ in class.
 Links to registrar:

 * [ENGR-E516](https://utilities.registrar.indiana.edu/course-browser/prl/soc4202fac/ENGR/ENGR-E516.shtml)